 From the mailbox

-Each round, Dear Rhode Island invites a guest penpal or two to write a “Dear Rhode Island” letter, reflecting on what connection means to them as they watch their community begin to rebuild from the pandemic.
+During the spring and summer of 2021, Dear Rhode Island invited a few guest penpals to write “Dear Rhode Island” letters, reflecting on what connection means to them as they watch their community begin to rebuild from the pandemic.
 We’re excited to share these letters with you, both as an opportunity to reflect together and as inspiration for your next letter.

 Francis Parra is the founder and artistic director of Teatro ECAS.
 She received the Tom Roberts Prize from the Rhode Island Council of the Humanities awarded Parra the 2018 Tom Roberts Prize, which celebrates creativity in topics, disciplines, and formats that extend the field of the humanities.
 As RICH described, “Parra bridges the humanities and arts with programming that exposes Rhode Island audiences to Latin American literature and scholarship as well as Spanish-language performance.
 A powerful cultural leader, Parra makes connections between artistic practice and our state’s demographic changes, ensuring opportunities for the growing population of immigrants and Rhode Island-born children of immigrants to see their own stories reflected in literature and performance.”
 She was born in the Dominican Republic and graduated from APEC University in Santa Domingo.

 Janaya Kizzie has us pondering several necessary questions.

 Janaya Kizzie is an author, archivist, and historian living in the Providence area.
 She processed the AS220 Collection, documenting the history of arts and place-making, at the Providence Public Library in 2016, and was named the Rhode Island Council for the Humanities Rhode Island Public Humanities Scholar in 2020.

 Michael Fine, MD

 Michael Fine wrote two letters, the first in spring and the second in early fall.